jesund/jesund.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a second-year PhD Student in Machine Learning and Public Policy at Carnegie Mellon University.
-At a high-level, I am interested in developing methodologies that help policymakers make better decisions using data.
+Broadly, I am interested in developing methodologies that help policymakers make better decisions using data.
 More specifically, I am interested in causal machine learning and  improving machine learning methods for tabular data.

 Prior to CMU, I worked in the social sector for eight years, including over four working for non-profits in East Africa.
 Many of my research interests are borne out of challenges I encountered while working with data to improve decision-making in industry.